-By Christopher Zoukis The Bureau of Justice Statistics has found that within five years of release, 76 percent of prisoners released in the U.S. reoffend.
+Yoga and meditation have a host of benefits for prisoners.
+The Bureau of Justice Statistics has found that within five years of release, 76 percent of prisoners released in the U.S. re-offend.
 Breaking this cycle requires radical reforms in rehabilitation methods, and some surprising approaches are showing promising results — downward dog and mantra chanting.
-Educational and vocational programs already in place for…Read More
+Educational

 W.E.
 Donaldson Correctional Facility, Bessemer, Alabama has a harsh atmosphere and reputation for housing some of the most dangerous criminals in the country.
 Death row inmates, some with life sentences without the possibility of parole and others with a chance to be released and lead a new life are part of the W.E.
 Donaldson Correctional Facility (WEDCF) community, but, if one is to live a gratifying life, whether it is behind bars or outside prison walls, a serious attitude change needs to occur.